druths/xp/README.md

 Future releases will support additional languages natively and also provide a plugin mechanism for adding new block types.

-Once a pipeline has been written, it can be run using the flex command-line tool.
+Once a pipeline has been written, it can be run using the xp command-line tool.

-  fx run pipeline_file
+  xp run pipeline_file

 The command-line tool also allows easy marking (`mark`), unmarking (`unmark`), and querying task info (`tasks`) for a pipeline.